 - Students of all other streams need to score an aggregate of 55% excluding Mathematics and 60% including Mathematics in Class 12 board exams.

 - On clearing the CPT exam successfully, candidates become the member of Indian Chartered Accountants Institute (ICAI) – the exam and course conducting body for all CAs in India.

-Chartered Accountant Salary in India, and Jobs Availability
+Chartered Accountant Salary in India, and Jobs Availability:

 The sky is the limit for those who are searching for jobs as a Chartered accountant.

 A chartered accountant is in great demand within auditing firms, banks, finance companies, stockbroking firms, legal firms, etc. Salary options are not bright during articleship( Internship) but candidates can expect a good salary after completing the course.
-There is no limit for work as charted accountant
+There is no limit for work as a charted accountant

 The average starting salary of a CA varies from Rs.
 4 to 6 lakh per annum after completing the final course.
 The salary of a CA depends on the city and company he/ she gets employed with

 The course of Chartered Accountancy is divided into three major parts.
 The three parts of CA are the Foundation Level, the Intermediate Level, and the Final Level.
 The course content of all the three parts of CA differs from each other.
 Find the CA curriculum for all the levels in the tables given below.

 |Paper 2||Business Laws and Business Correspondence and Reporting||